msradam/askstreets/README.md

 # 🛣️ AskStreets: Query and Visualizing Street Networks using OpenStreetMap, ArangoDB, and LangGraph
 Author: Adam Munawar Rahman, March 2025

+🏆 AskStreets is the Second Place Winner of ArangoDB and Nvidia's "Building the Next-Gen Agentic App with GraphRAG & NVIDIA cuGraph" Hackathon!
+See the project submission at https://devpost.com/software/askstreets-querying-and-visualizing-street-networks

 Using powerful open-source libraries like OSMnx, we can retrieve geographic features and street network datasets from OpenStreetMap and persist them as graphs and collections in ArangoDB.
 Then, via a  LangGraph ReAct agent, we feed natural language queries to LLM-based tools to execute complex lookups, run GPU-backed graph algorithms, and visualize geospatial coordinates.
 This agentic app enables meaningful insights into the network properties of the desired geographic location, and empowers us to address real-world infrastructure challenges.

 ## Requirements